 This design is a block pattern from Alanda Craft, making it especially quick to stitch together thanks to the link quilting method it employs.
 In fact, it may be one of the quickest projects on this list.
 The floral fabric pattern makes this runner look very festive.
 Having the borders in different but complementary colors further highlights the floral blocks to create a beautiful design.

 Here is a quilted table runner pattern that uses the “quilt as you go” method to assemble and quilt the runner at the same time.
 This pattern from The Seasoned Homemaker could be one that would be more time-consuming, but the method for assembling and quilting simultaneously significantly cuts down on the time needed to make this beautiful pattern.

 7. Candy Stripe Table Runner

-This Candy Stripe Christmas table runner pattern from Sew Delicious is gorgeous, but the key to a successful pattern is to pick one festive print and pair it with simple designs in coordinating colors and a solid color.
+This Candy Stripe Christmas table runner pattern from Sew Delicious is gorgeous, but the key to a successful pattern is to pick one festive print and pair it with simple designs in coordinating colors and solid colors.
 Less is definitely more here, and that applies to both the prints and the pattern design.
 Create a pattern with the print stripes and add a coordinating border to finish off the pattern.

 This pattern offers some flexibility in the quilting method, which allows for creating an entirely unique piece.
-The example here uses free motion stippling, but you could choose to use simple diagonal or straight lines to complement the stripes if you wanted to.
+The example here uses free-motion stippling, but you could choose to use simple diagonal or straight lines to complement the stripes if you wanted to.

 8. Fast and Fun Table Runner